PlasticDigits/ustr-cmm/PROPOSAL.md

 **Governance Transition Mechanism**: When CL8Y governance is deployed, the admin/governance address in the treasury and swap contracts will be changed to point to the CL8Y governance contract.
 The governance contract will then call the appropriate execute methods on behalf of token holders.
 The specifics of CL8Y governance (node acquisition, voting weights, quorum requirements) are outside the scope of this proposal.

 **Multi-sig Configuration** (Phase 2): A 3-of-5 or similar threshold scheme is planned, but specific keyholders have not yet been determined.
+Note that multi-sig signers serve as a security veto layer only—they do not own the protocol or receive any financial compensation.

 ---